jeanflower/CountryGame/README.md

 The app queries for start and end countries and prints a path

+Learn more about nodejs development in VSCode [here](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial).

 This image shows the node app running in a local terminal.

 <img src="https://github.com/jeanflower/full-stack-demos/blob/main/nodejsappScreenshot.png" width=50% height=50%>